What Are Stockouts? How To Avoid Them

 Use inventory management software

-As mentioned above, stockout issues are often caused by poor inventory management.
+As mentioned above, issues with stockouts are often caused by poor inventory management.
 When businesses use manual methods like spreadsheets to track inventory levels, it opens up the possibility of human error.
 One wrong number, miscalculation, or miscommunication, and suddenly recorded inventory levels don’t match the amount of stock you have.

 The best solution is to use inventory management software.
 These systems create full inventory visibility, showing exactly what you have at any given time.
 Because they’re not subject to human error, they’re much more accurate than manual tracking methods.